-The real property interests of the Group relating to its infrastructures consist primarily of ownership interests, fee interests, easements, licenses and rights-of-way.
+The real property interests of the Group relating to its infrastructures consist primarily of ownership interests, fee interests, easements, licences and rights-of-way.
 A loss of these interests at a particular infrastructure may interfere with the Group's ability to operate infrastructures and generate revenues.
 In the context of acquisitions, it may not always have the ability to access, analyse and verify all information regarding titles and other issues prior to completing an acquisition of infrastructures and the absence of title or other issues can affect its rights to access and operate an infrastructure.

 The Group owns the majority of its telecommunications infrastructures.
-However, the vast majority of the land where they are located is operated and managed via lease contracts, sub-lease contracts or other types of contracts with third parties.
-Thus, for various reasons, the property owners could decide not to renew, or to adversely amend the terms of, the ground lease contracts with the relevant Group company.
-In particular, the increasing presence of ground lease aggregators may negatively affect the Group's ability to renew those contracts under commercially acceptable terms.
+Nevertheless, the vast majority of the land and rooftops where these infrastructures are located is operated and managed via lease contracts, sub-lease contracts or other types of contracts with third parties (with the exception of the United Kingdom, where the Group owns a large amount of the land where its sites are located).
+Thus, for various reasons, land owners could decide not to renew, or to adversely amend the terms of, the land lease contracts with the relevant Group company.
+In particular, the increasing presence of land lease aggregators (for instance, in Switzerland) may negatively affect the Group's ability to renew those contracts under commercially acceptable terms.
 For instance, the Group could lose its rights over the land, the land could be transferred to third parties or reversion of assets may be mandatory at the end of the relevant concession period.
 The Group also has long-term rights to use third party infrastructures.
-Lastly, in the future the Group must return to the corresponding government authorities certain assets under the terms of certain concession agreements.
+Lastly, expiration of certain concession agreements, the Group must revert back certain assets to the corresponding governmental authorities under the terms of such concession agreements (for instance, TowerCo underlying assets must be reverted back to the corresponding government authority in 2038).